VisualFP/docs/SA/design_concept/content/poc/architecture.typ

   caption: "C4 Component Diagram for VisualFP's Threepenny UI" )<component-diagram>

-Splitting the backend into these three components isolates the #ac("UI") from the business logic, making either easily replaceable.
+Splitting the backend into these three components isolates the #ac("UI") from the business logic, making either of them easily replaceable.

-The #ac("UI") component is described in more detail in @ui, the translation component in @translation-layer and the inference engine in
+The translation component is described in more detail in @translation-layer, the #ac("UI") component in @ui and the inference engine in
 @type-inference.